Declaring a Major

 The declaration form signifies that you are changing from ‘undeclared status’ or an ‘intended major’ to being fully declared in your college or school.
 Consult your University Catalog to see under which college or school your new major is categorized.
 Indicate any Pre-Professional or Teacher Certification Programs you are also pursuing.

-The Department Chairperson who oversees your newly declared major will sign your declaration form.
-Print your new academic advisor’s name next to the Departmental Signature.
+The Department Chairperson or Point of Contact who oversees your newly declared major will sign your declaration form and print your new academic advisor’s name next to the Departmental Signature.
 If your degree and major reflect a change of college or school, a signature is also required from the Associate Dean of your new program.
 Once all other signatures are received, sign and date the form.
-Return the form to the Registrar’s Office (Langdale Hall, Room 108).
+Return the form to the Registrar’s Office (Stembridge Center for Student Success).